Rachel holding up one of the hive's frames. The yellow part is the wax foundation that the bees will build their comb off of. |

 So, once we move down to the Hust Roost next spring, we (Tom and Rachel have joined me in running this aspect of the business) will be getting bees (either by catching swarms or buying them—maybe both, depending on what our research tells us and our ability to discover swarms).
 We plan on getting stung a few times and always having a beekeeping first aid kit handy (just as a precaution), but we also plan on learning a lot about nature, enjoying the honey of our labor, and watching our fruits and vegetables thrive in the presence of our bees.

-we go in to harvest the honey.
-It works by letting the bees out of the box but not back into it.
+Casey admiring the new excluder, a piece designed to get all of the bees out of the honey box before we go in to harvest the honey.
+It works by letting the bees out of the box but not back into it. |

 No comments: